Information for students admitted to the Fall 2020 semester

 Open registration for all students

-- Students may register for up to 16 units
+- Graduate students can register for up to 16 units, but we recommend taking no more than 12 units

 Students admitted as Conditional are required to take the BUS 714 Business Writing course